 Data propagation is another technique for data integration.
 It involves transferring data from an enterprise data warehouse to different data marts after the required transformations.
 Since data continue to update in the data warehouse, changes are propagated to the source data mart synchronously or asynchronously.
 The two common data integration technologies for data propagation include enterprise application integration (EAI) and enterprise data replication (EDR).
 Let’s discuss these data integration technologies below.

 Different Data Integration Technologies

 Data integration technology has evolved at a rapid pace over the last decade.
-Initially, Extract, Transform, Load (ETL) was the only available technology used for the batch data integration process.
-However, as businesses continued to add more sources to their data ecosystem and the need for real-time data integration technologies arose, hence new advancements and technologies were introduced:
+Initially, Extract, Transform, Load (ETL) was the only available technology for batch data integration.
+However, as businesses continued to add more sources to their data ecosystem and the need for real-time data integration technologies arose.
+Hence, new advancements and technologies were introduced:

 Here is a roundup of the most popular data integration technologies in use today:

 Extract, Transform, Load (ETL)

 The best-known data integration technology, ETL or Extract, Transform, Load, is a data integration process that involves extracting data from a source system and loading it to a target destination after transformation.